-- 1. an outcome (a specific and measurable description of what is desired), - 2. a time frame (over what period of time is this outcome desired, which can be how far in the future and/or over a period of years), and - 3. a probability (the tolerance for failure).
+- 1. an outcome (a specific and measurable description of what is desired), - 2. a time frame (over what period of time is this outcome desired, which can be how far in the future and/or over a period of years), and - 3. a tolerance (the tolerance for failure expressed as a probability).

-An example of defining a measureable objective may be to take the goal "assurance of access - minimize probability of fishery closures, and define the measureable objective as the predicted spawning biomass from the assessment is less than 20% of unfished equilibrium spawning biomass (outcome) over a tenyear period far in the future (time frame incorporating both components) no more than 5% of the time (probability).
+An example of defining a measureable objective may be to take an objective such as "avoid stock sizes from which the stock may not recover" and define the measureable objective as the predicted spawning biomass from the assessment is less than 20% of unfished equilibrium spawning biomass (outcome) over a ten-year period far in the future (time frame incorporating both components) no more than 5% of the time (tolerance).